 Located adjacent to the City of Sun Prairie, the 145-acre Parick Marsh is surrounded by land owned and managed by the Wisconsin DNR, Dane County, and Natural Heritage Land Trust.
 The conservation and recreation values of Patrick Marsh merited its inclusion in the Wisconsin DNR's Land Legacy Report, a list of the 229 places that are critical to protect "to meet Wisconsin's future conservation and recreation needs in the next 50 years."
 Patrick Marsh is well-situated to meet some of those needs, being located on the door step of the city of Sun Prairie, which is home to 31,000 people.

-Natural Heritage Land Trust is working in partnership with the Patrick Marsh Conservancy, local residents, groups including the Discovery Club at Patrick Marsh Middle Schoo, and local governments to protect additional land at the site, restore wildlife habitat, create trails that connect the protected properties at the Marsh with surrounding neighborhoods, and open the land to the public for hiking, nature study, and other activities.
+Natural Heritage Land Trust is working in partnership with the Patrick Marsh Conservancy, local residents, groups including the Discovery Club at Patrick Marsh Middle School, and local governments to manage and restore wildlife habitat at Patrick Marsh and create trails that connect the protected properties at the Marsh with surrounding neighborhoods, making it an inviting place to visit.
+Patrick Marsh is open to the public for hiking, nature study, and other activities.

 Updated December 2014.
 Operation Fresh Start is back at work making room for the native bur oaks in the savanna on Natural Heritage Land Trust's property just north of Schuster Road.
 Oak savanna is one of the rarest natural habitats found in Wisconsin.
 Patrick Marsh is fortunate to have two savanna remnants, one on Land Trust property and the other around a kettle lake southwest of the marsh on the DNR land.
 The Operation Fresh Start crew is removing basswood trees that threatened to crowd out the oaks -- and now the beauty of the individual oaks is emerging for all to see.
 At a work party this fall, volunteers made a significant dent in the box elder brush that had grown up south of the savanna.
 And last winter contractor Quercus Land Stewardship Services cut down willows and cottonwoods growing up along the ditch in the old marsh north of the savanna.